athieriot/cardboard/README.md

 # Next

-- Abilities on the Stack
+- Refactor CombatZone
 - Implement more of "persistEvents"
-- Refactor CombatZone
+- Trample
 - Improve Priority handling by implementing "Pass"
 - Tests !